ArthurSudbrackIbarra/cloney-documentation/docs/index.md

 ## Introducing Cloney Template Repositories

 Cloney Template Repositories are the heart of Cloney's innovative approach.
 These repositories are enriched with a special `.cloney.yaml` metadata file that contains information about the template repository.
-This metadata file defines variables, configurations, and dynamic file generation instructions, making the template adaptable to various use cases.
+This metadata file defines variables and configurations, making the template adaptable to various use cases.

 With Cloney, you no longer need to manually tweak code, search for placeholders, or worry about consistency.
 Instead, you can: